Mariana Trench

-The Mariana Trench is an oceanic trench located in the western Pacific Ocean, about 200 km east of the Mariana Islands; it is the deepest oceanic trench on Earth.
+The Mariana Trench is the deepest oceanic trench on Earth, located in the western Pacific Ocean, about 200 km east of the Mariana Islands.
 It is crescent-shaped and measures about 2550 km in length and 69 km in width.
-The maximum known depth is 10984 ± 25 m at the southern end of a small slot-shaped valley in its floor known as the Challenger Deep.
-The deepest point of the trench is more than 2 km farther from sea level than the peak of Mount Everest.
-(Note: Mariana Trench is 10,994 m deep, while Mount Everest is 8,848 m tall.
-The difference is 2,146 m, or at least no less than 2,104 m, accounting for the combined 42 m uncertainty in the measurements.)
+The maximum known depth is 10935 ± 6 meter at the southern end of a small slot-shaped valley in its floor known as the Challenger Deep.
+This makes the deepest point of the trench more than 2 km farther from sea level than the peak of Mount Everest.
+(Note: Mariana Trench is 10,935 m deep, while Mount Everest is 8,848 m tall.
+The difference is 2,087 m, or at least no less than 2,081 m, accounting for the combined 6 m uncertainty in the measurements.)

-At the bottom of the trench at around 11,000 metres below the sea surface, the water column above exerts a pressure of 1086 bar, approximately 1,071.8 times the standard atmospheric pressure at sea level or eight tons per square inch.
+At the bottom of the trench the water column above exerts a pressure of 1086 bar, approximately 1,071.8 times the standard atmospheric pressure at sea level or eight tons per square inch.
 The temperature at the bottom is 1 to 4 C.

-In 2009, the Mariana Trench was established as a US National Monument, Mariana Trench Marine National Monument.
+In 2009, the United States established the Mariana Trench Marine National Monument as national monument from the parts of the Mariana Trench that are inside the exclusive economic zone (EEZ) of the United States.
+This does not include the Challenger Deep, which lies inside the EEZ of the Federated States of Micronesia.

-One-celled organisms called monothalamea have been found in the trench at a record depth of 10.6 km below the sea surface by researchers from the Scripps Institution of Oceanography.
+Single-celled organisms called monothalamea have been found in the trench at a record depth of 10.6 km below the sea surface by researchers from the Scripps Institution of Oceanography.
 Data has also suggested that microbial life forms thrive within the trench.